-- The client bpbkar sends data to the NetBackup backup tape manager the bptm process - pdvfs (using bptm as a proxy) connects to the NetBackup Deduplication Manager (spad) to record metadata (image records) in the spadb mini-catalog and connects to the NetBackup Deduplication Engine (spoold) to store the image data in the .bhd/.bin files in the data directory (dedup path\data) - spoold may write tlogs to the .tlog files in the queue (dedupe_path\queue) directory and to the processed directory.
-The tlog data from the queue directory will be processed into the crdb later when the next content router queue processing job runs.
-Beginning with NetBackup 7.6, .tlog files no longer contain additions to the database.
+- The client bpbkar sends data to the NetBackup backup tape manager the bptm process - pdvfs (using bptm as a proxy) connects to the NetBackup Deduplication Manager (spad) to record metadata (image records) in the spadb mini-catalog and connects to the NetBackup Deduplication Engine (spoold) to store the image data in the .bhd/.bin files in the data directory (dedup path\data) - spoold writes tlogs to the .tlog files in the queue (dedupe_path\queue) directory and to the processed directory.
+The tlog data from the queue directory is processed into the crdb later when the next content router queue processing job runs.
+Beginning with NetBackup 7.6, .tlog files do not contain additions to the database.